nikchh3/nikchh3/README.md

+Problem Statement:
-Problem Statement - Credit card Risk Assessment using Machine Learning XG Boost Algorithm where the person will going to make default payment in the next month or not.
+Credit Card Risk Assessment using the XGBoost Machine Learning algorithm to predict whether a customer will default on their credit card payment in the next month.

+ML Packages:
-ML Package - Pandas, Scikit-learn
+Pandas, Scikit-learn

+Description:
-Description - In this Credit Card Risk Assessment Dataset over here dependent feature is default.payment.next_month.
-This particular feature indicates that whether the person will going to make default payment in the next month with respect to the payment of credit card bills.
+In the Credit Card Risk Assessment dataset, the dependent variable is default.payment.next_month, which indicates whether a customer is likely to default on their credit card bill in the following month.
+The model predicts this outcome based on multiple independent features provided in the dataset for customers who have taken credit cards.

-So these particular dependent feature we are going to credit based on all these particular Independent features (given in the dataset) of any person who are actually taking the credit cards.
-This is all about use case.

-Over here it also involves some kind of data pre-processing.

-I have basically applied some ML Algorithm like XG-Boost which get better accuracy with respect to XG-Boost Algorithm rather than using Random forest.
+The project involves comprehensive data preprocessing, including data cleaning and transformation.
+Machine learning algorithms were applied, with XGBoost achieving better accuracy compared to Random Forest.

-Performed data preprocessing, feature engineering, class imbalance handling, and hyperparameter tuning.

-Compared ML Algorithms Logistic Regression, Random Forest and Gradient Boosting models.
+Key work completed includes data preprocessing, feature engineering, class imbalance handling, and hyperparameter tuning.
+Multiple models—Logistic Regression, Random Forest, and Gradient Boosting—were evaluated and compared.

-Designed and implemented a classification model to predict credit default risk with 82% accuracy.

-Delivered business insights to identify high-risk customer segments and reduce financial exposure.
+A classification model was successfully designed and implemented to predict credit default risk, achieving 82% accuracy.
+The analysis also generated business insights to help identify high-risk customer segments and reduce financial exposure.